Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Experiments on Uber Movement Data

-Fig.~\ref{notmf_forecasts_delta_6} shows the predicted and actual values of some road segments.
-It demonstrates that the forecasting from NoTMF is consistent with the temporal patterns underlying partially observed time series.
-Thus, the NoTMF model can extract out implicit temporal patterns (see Fig.~\ref{temporal_factor} for instance) from partially observed data and perform forecasting.
+Figure~\ref{notmf_forecasts_delta_6} shows the predicted time series and the partially observed speed values of some road segments.
+It demonstrates that the forecasts produced by NoTMF are consistent with the temporal patterns underlying partially observed time series.
+Thus, the NoTMF model can extract implicit temporal patterns (see Figure~\ref{temporal_factor} for instance) from partially observed data and in the meanwhile perform forecasting.